-Three recent studies have found some scientific basis for recommending minimum lengths of meditation sessions.
-Cognitive scientist Dr. Amishi Jha’s research found that meditation sessions as brief as 12 minutes produced cognitive improvements.
-This was in a sample of U.S. Marines preparing for deployment.
+Having said that, three recent studies do offer some scientific guidance as to how long to meditate.
+Cognitive scientist Dr. Amishi Jha‘s research found that in a sample of U.S. Marines preparing for deployment, meditation sessions as brief as 12 minutes produced cognitive improvements.
 A 2018 study found that 12 minutes a day of Kirtan Kriya meditation was sufficient to produce significant positive changes in predictors of dementia found in the blood.
 A third study found that 10 minutes of daily meditation improved GRE test performance in undergraduate students.

 Does this mean that we should all meditate for 10 to 12 minutes per day?
 No, but it does suggest that some of the effects of meditation kick in beginning around the 10-minute mark.
 Ten minutes, evidence suggests, does seem to be a minimum threshold for some of meditation’s benefits to occur.
 It also happens to be a very doable length of time for many people.

 Meditation is similar to physical exercise in that we are practicing a skill.
 The more we practice the skill, the more capable we get at using it.
 For that reason, it’s best to meditate daily if you can.
 Unlike with exercise, you won’t feel sore afterward, so there is no need for days off.
 Having said that, if you’re not able to meditate daily it’s important to be gentle with yourself and not beat yourself up for having “inadequate discipline.”

-Meditation works best when we commit to doing it regularly, whether that’s daily or less frequently than that.
+Meditation works best when we commit to doing it regularly, whether that’s daily or less frequently.
 (Again, like physical exercise!)
 Maintaining that regularity over long periods allows us to gain a more intimate familiarity with our mind than we could otherwise.